-“I’m gonna absolutely do everything I can with the Department of Education to make sure that parents understand and know what is being taught, and that whatever is being taught is appropriate,” he told The Epoch Times.
+“I’m going to absolutely do everything I can with the Department of Education to make sure that parents understand and know what is being taught, and that whatever is being taught is appropriate,” he told The Epoch Times.
 “We have a lot of work to do.”

-Perry said what is needed across the state is “consistency” in the curriculum.
+Perry said that what’s needed across the state is “consistency” in the curriculum.

-“It makes it a lot more transparent and easier to have all school districts have the same curriculum.”
+“It makes it a lot more transparent and easier to have all school districts have the same curriculum,” he said.

 An added benefit to making the curriculum consistent throughout the state is the cost break that could be involved for the 67 school districts.

 “If you look at the cost [with a consistent curriculum], you wouldn’t have to spend on 67 different things, like procuring different kinds of textbooks and stuff that certainly can be bought at a much better rate.
 So there are some cost benefits,” Perry said.

 The senator said he engages in “fact and data gathering” when he attends meetings and speaks to community and religious groups, and that he encourages parents to go to their school boards to find out what’s being taught to their children.